 The Project's potential to result in hearing loss to the public was evaluated against the 1999 "Guidelines for Community Noise" published by the World Health Organization (WHO).
-According to the WHO Guidelines, the threshold for hearing impairment is 70 dBA $L{eq}$ (24-hour), 110 dBA ( $L{max}$ , fast) or 120/140 dBA (peak at the ear) for children/adults.
-Operational noise will always be less than 55 dBA $L{eq}$ (8-hour) at any residence.
+According to the WHO Guidelines, the threshold for hearing impairment is 70 dBA L{eq} (24-hour), 110 dBA (L{max} , fast) or 120/140 dBA (peak at the ear) for children/adults.
+Operational noise will always be less than 55 dBA L{eq} (8-hour) at any residence.
 This is well below the 70 dBA limit.
 The only construction noise source for this Project capable of exceeding the WHO hearing impairment threshold is blasting.
-To avoid any exceedances of the WHO standard, the contractor responsible for blasting will follow the requirements in the Blasting Plan (Appendix 10-A of the Section 94-c Application).
+To avoid any exceedances of the WHO standard, the contractor responsible for blasting will follow the requirements in the Blasting Plan (Appendix 10-A of the Article VIII Application).
 All other construction activities will produce noise below the WHO hearing impairment threshold.
 Therefore, no Project activities have the potential to cause hearing loss to the public.